What’s Behind the Storming of the U.S. Capitol?

 More and more Americans are willing to hurt, even kill, fellow citizens over political opinions.Mr.
 Lincoln was addressing the divisive passions aroused over slavery, which two decades later led to the Civil War.
 That war resulted in the deaths of 620,000 men, 2 percent of the American population, and ultimately to Lincoln’s own assassination.

 Defiance of the rule of law, hatred for those with different opinions, self-granted entitlement to resort to violence—these brought catastrophe in the 1860s.
 It appears they may well bring catastrophe once again.
 We witness uncontrolled mob action with increasing frequency.
 It is sometimes even excused by elected officials.
 More and more Americans are willing to hurt, even kill, fellow citizens over political opinions.

 Much closer to the war, in 1858, Abraham Lincoln began another important speech by quoting Jesus: “A house divided against itself cannot stand.”

 It is now impossible to escape the fact that the United States is such a house.
-Until recently it has been almost evenly split down the middle, though some observers now believe there is a three-way divide: two political parties and the followers of one man.
 The divisions spring from politics based on increasingly disparate worldviews and values, and from different fears, all stoked by partisan media.
 We increasingly see violence in the streets, and now even in what should be the hallowed and respected halls of the Capitol.